Balochistan Youth Against Corona: A community support system in Pakistan

 An initiative of the Global Shapers Karachi and youth volunteers from Balochistan

 A youth response system, Balochistan Youth Against Corona (BYAC) was formed by Karachi Hub curator Mr. Sikander Bizenjo along with Ms Banari.
-The group has so far served monthly rations to over 2400+ needy and deserving families in over 39 towns of Balochistan and aim to reach 10,000 households.
-In addition, 658 protective gears, including personal protective equipment (PPE), N95 masks, face shields and handsanitizers have been provided to doctors and other medical frontline staff in various parts of Balochistan.
+The group has so far mobilized and trained over 130 volunteers and community champions and with their help have served monthly rations to over 12800+ needy and deserving people in over 42 villages of Balochistan and aim to continue serving.
+In addition, protective gears are also provided to doctors and other frontline workers.
+Personal Protective Equipment (PPE) = 852; Face Masks = 4056; Face shields = 2556; Hand sanitizers/Soaps= 14200.

 Please contact Mr. Sikander Bizenjo on TopLink or through email to get the banking details for donations.